Configure a conditional origin

 3. On the Domain Names page, find the target domain name and click Manage in the Actions column.

-4. In the Origin Information section, click Expand to expand the Conditional Origin settings.
+4. In the Origin Information section, click Conditional Origin next to Expand.

 5. Click Add Conditional Origin.

-7. In the Origin Address field, enter the address of the origin.
-Supported origin types include IP address, domain name, OSS, and Function Compute.
+7. In the Origin Address field, enter the origin address.
+The origin address can be an IP address, a domain name, an OSS bucket, or a Function Compute (FC) endpoint.

-Advanced origin supports only exact value matching and does not support wildcards or regular expressions.
-To implement path-based origin routing, you can use conditional origin and the rules engine.
-By combining conditional origin with the rules engine and URL rewrite, you can route requests for the /api/* path to a Function Compute (FC) origin, while all other requests are routed by default to an OSS origin.
+The advanced origin feature supports only exact value matching and does not support wildcards or regular expressions.
+To implement path-based origin routing, use conditional origins with the rules engine.
+By combining the conditional origin feature with the rules engine and URL rewrite, you can route requests for the /api/* path to a Function Compute (FC) origin, while all other requests are routed by default to an OSS origin.

 1. Navigate to Domain Names, find the target domain, and go to the Rules Engine page.